DANIEL M. KOPPELMAN

 Major Field: Theoretical Studies.

-Dissertation title: The Development of a Computer-Assisted Rhythm Tutor (Edwin Harkins, Advisor)
+Dissertation Title: The Development of a Computer-Assisted Rhythm Tutor (Edwin Harkins, advisor).

-Piano studies with Aleck Karis and Cecil Lytle
+Piano Study with Aleck Karis, Cecil Lytle.

 M.M., with Highest Distinction, Indiana University, 1987.